Freeman Freeman-Thomas, 1st Marquess of Willingdon: Viceroy and Governor-General of India

+Appointment

 He had not been Governor General of Canada for five years before Willingdon received word that he was to be sent back to India as that country's viceroy and governor general.
 After being appointed to the British Privy Council on 20 March 1931, he was sworn in as such on 18 April 1931, merely two weeks after he was replaced in Canada by the Earl of Bessborough.
 When Willingdon arrived again in India, the country was gripped by the Great Depression and was soon leading Britain's departure from the gold standard, seeing thousands of tonnes of gold shipped to the United Kingdom through the port of Bombay.
 Of this, Willingdon said: "For the first time in history, owing to the economic situation, Indians are disgorging gold.
 We have sent to London in the past two or three months, £25,000,000 sterling and I hope that the process will continue."

 Jailing leaders of Congress

 Simultaneously, Willingdon found himself dealing with the consequences of the nationalistic movements that Gandhi had earlier started when Willingdon was Governor of Bombay and then Madras.
 The India Office told Willingdon that he should conciliate only those elements of Indian opinion that were willing to work with the Raj.
 That did not include Nehru and the Indian National Congress, which launched its Civil Disobedience Movement on 4 January 1932.
 Therefore, Willingdon took decisive action.
 He imprisoned Gandhi.
-He outlawed the Congress, he rounded up all members of the Working Committee and the Provincial Committees and imprisoned them, and banned Congress youth organizations.
-In total he imprisoned 80,000 Indian activists.
-Without most of their leaders, protests were uneven and disorganized, boycotts were ineffective, illegal youth organizations proliferated but were ineffective, more women became involved, and there was terrorism, especially in the North-West Frontier Province.
+He outlawed the Congress, he rounded up all members of the Working Committee and the Provincial Committees and imprisoned them, and banned Congress youth organisations.
+In total, he imprisoned 80,000 Indian activists.
+Without most of their leaders, protests were uneven and disorganized, boycotts were ineffective, illegal youth organisations proliferated but were ineffective, more women became involved, and there was terrorism, especially in the North-West Frontier Province.
 Gandhi remained in prison until 1933.
 Willingdon relied on his military secretary, Hastings Ismay, for his personal safety.